Paradise Jam: Men's format

 The men's tournament was introduced in 2001 with a six-team, three-game group play format.
 In 2006, the tournament was expanded to eight teams and a bracket format was adopted.
 All teams play three games in the tournament, with the final day's games determining the tournament standings: a championship game, third-place game, fifth-place game, and seventh-place game are all played.

 Women's format

 The format of the women's tournament has changed multiple times throughout the existence of Paradise Jam.
 The first tournament in 2000 featured four teams that played two games each.
 In 2001, the women's tournament was altered to include three divisions — St. Thomas, St. John, and St. Croix.
 The following year, the St. Croix division was dropped, and two divisions were used going forward.
 In 2008, the format was adjusted to feature the Reef and Island divisions with four teams playing in each division.
 All teams play three games in the tournament, with the final day's games determining placement in all positions, first through fourth in each division.
-In 2025, the women’s tournament features the Reef Tournament, the Island Tournament, and the Water Tournament.
+In 2025, the women’s tournament features the Reef Tournament, the Island Tournament, and the Harbor Tournament.
 Each tournament includes four teams, and each team will play two games.